Ada, Oklahoma

 Ada is a city in and the county seat of Pontotoc County, Oklahoma, United States.
-The population was 16,481 at the 2020 United States Census.
+The population was 16,481 at the 2020 United States census.
 The city was named for Ada Reed, the daughter of an early settler, and was incorporated in 1901.
-Ada is home to East Central University, and is the headquarters of the Chickasaw Nation.
+Ada is home to East Central University, and is the capital of the Chickasaw Nation.
 Ada is an Oklahoma Main Street City, an Oklahoma Certified City, and a Tree City USA member.

 History

 In the late 1880s, the Daggs family (by way of Texas) became the first white family to settle what is now known as Ada, which was formerly known as Daggs Prairie.
 In April 1889, Jeff Reed (a Texan and relative of the Daggs family) was appointed to carry the mail from Stonewall to Center (which was later combined with Pickett), two small communities in then Indian Territory.
 With his family and his stock, he sought a place for a home on a prairie midway between the two points, where he constructed a log house and started Reed's Store.
 Other settlers soon built homes nearby.
 In 1891, a post office was established and named after Reed's oldest daughter, Ada.
 Ada incorporated as a city in 1901 and grew rapidly with the arrival of the St. Louis and San Francisco Railway line.
 Within a decade the Santa Fe Railroad and the Oklahoma Central Railway also served the town.

-Ada was originally a sundown town, where African Americans were not allowed to live.
-In the 1900s, the town was opened up to African Americans so that black witnesses could stay while testifying in district court.
-Despite a violent episode in 1904, the town remained open to African Americans to provide labor for a local cotton compress.